Responsibilities of Community Life: The Student Code

 [Adopted March 2008]

 The following policy on undergraduate academic integrity was originally formulated by the University of Connecticut Scholastic Standards Committee.
-It was adopted by the University Senate on March 31, 2008.
+It was adopted by the University Senate on March 31, 2008 and modified by the University Senate in December of 2012.

-This appendix of The Student Code describes the types of acts that shall be considered academic misconduct by undergraduates, and it presents the process for imposing sanctions for such acts.
+This appendix of The Student Code describes the types of acts that shall be considered academic misconduct by undergraduates, and it presents the process for resolving complaints of academic misconduct.

 Cheating - Student Academic Misconduct

-Academic misconduct is dishonest or unethical academic behavior that includes, but is not limited, to misrepresenting mastery in an academic area (e.g., cheating), intentionally or knowingly failing to properly credit information, research or ideas to their rightful originators or representing such information, research or ideas as your own (e.g., plagiarism).
+Academic misconduct is dishonest or unethical academic behavior that includes, but is not limited, to misrepresenting mastery in an academic area (e.g., cheating), failing to properly credit information, research or ideas to their rightful originators or representing such information, research or ideas as your own (e.g., plagiarism).

 « Back to top